Clustering, order conditions, and languages of interval exchanges: Rich languages and conservation of orders

-Note that the converse is false even in the binary case.
+Note that the converse to Theorem~\ref{rich} is false even in the binary case.
 For instance, the period doubling word, defined as the fixed point of the morphism $0\to 01$, $1 \to 00$ is uniformly recurrent and rich \cite{bal}.
 However the period doubling word does not satisfy the symmetric order condition as it contain $000$ and $101$ as factors. \\

-The result was known in a particular case: if $T$ is a standard symmetric interval exchange transformation without connections, $L(T)$ is a rich language.
-This comes from Theorem 1.1 of \cite{bdgz}, Theorem 2.14 of \cite{gjwz}, and the computation of the {\it palindromic complexity} of $L(T)$ in Theorem 4.1 of \cite{pel}.
+Special cases of Theorem \ref{rich} were already known.
+For example, if $T$ is a standard symmetric interval exchange transformation without connections, $L(T)$ is a rich language.
+This comes from Theorem 1.1 of \cite{bdgz}, Theorem 2.14 of \cite{gjwz}, and the computation of the {\it palindromic complexity} $PC(n)$ of $L(T)$ in Theorem 4.1 of \cite{pel}.
 Namely, $PC(n)$ is the number of distinct palindromes of length $n$ in a language, and, for such $L(T)$, $PC(n)$ is $1$ for $n$ even, $k$ for $n$ odd; the proof in \cite{pel} re-discovers the {\it Weierstrass points} associated to $T$, see for example \cite{ll}, proving that all palindromes are in their trajectories.
 This leads us to study the palindromic complexity in the more general case of Theorem \ref{rich}.

 \begin{proposition} Let $L$ be a language on $k$ letters satisfying a symmetric order condition.
 Then its palindromic complexity is at most $1$ for $n$ even, $k$ for $n$ odd.